Ddnirvana/awesome-serverless-research/README.md

 - [FaasCache: Keeping Serverless Computing Alive with Greedy-Dual Caching (ASPLOS'21)](http://homes.sice.indiana.edu/prateeks/papers/faascache-asplos21.pdf)
 - [Faastlane: Accelerating Function-as-a-Service Workflows (ATC'21)](https://www.usenix.org/conference/atc21/presentation/kotni) - Faastlane aims to optimize the communication latency between functions, which is significant for function chain (or workflows in the title).
 The major idea is to use thread-level isolation, that means different functions are located in the same process, and Faastlane utilizes Intel MPK to provide isolation between different threads.

+## Stateful serverless computing

+There are many emerging works trying to introduce states to serverless computings --- therefore, we can have more applications like machine learning and data analysis on serverless.

+- [Boki: Stateful Serverless Computing with Shared Logs(SOSP'21)](https://www.cs.utexas.edu/~zjia/boki-sosp21.pdf) - Boki solves many problems on stateful serverless computing, including state consistency, fault tolerance, and high-level abstractions for stateful serverless applications.
+The major novelity is its shared log design.
+The system is open-sourced at [github](https://github.com/ut-osa/boki).
+And you can quickly learn the high-level ideas through its [SOSP video](https://www.youtube.com/watch?v=SgfLK1p3dx4).

 ## Benchmarking
 - [Architectural Implications of Function-as-a-Service Computing (Micro'19)](https://dl.acm.org/doi/10.1145/3352460.3358296)